PhaserEditor2D/PhaserEditor/docs/v2/first-steps.rst

 Download and install
 --------------------

 Binaries are available in the `Downloads <https://phasereditor2d.com/blog/downloads>`_ page of the Phaser Editor's website.
-Phaser Editor is not an installable application, it is distributed in form of ZIP files that you can uncompress and run.
+Phaser Editor is not an installable application, it is distributed in form of ZIP files that you can un-compress and run.
 Note there are three different files, one for each supported platform: Windows, macOS, and Linux.

 Run Phaser Editor 2D
 --------------------

-Uncompress the ZIP file and double click on the executable file ``PhaserEditor2D.exe``.
+Un-compress the ZIP file and double click on the executable file ``PhaserEditor2D.exe``.
 Well, each platform has a different executable name, you can find more details about your platform in the next sections.
 Together with the executable, there is a script to run the editor in debug mode.
 This mode is useful to get debug messages or start an instance with a clean state.

 When Phaser Editor starts, it shows a splash screen and later a **Launcher Dialog**.
 In this dialog, you should select the path to the workspace.
-Usually, the default path is fine (a ``workspace`` subfolder in the current dialog), but you can change it.
+Usually, the default path is fine (a ``workspace`` sub-folder in the current dialog), but you can change it.
 The workspace is a special folder to store the projects and other data like preferences. `Learn more about the workspace <workbench.html#workbench.html#workspace-and-projects>`_.
 You can change the list of workspaces and other settings in `Preferences → General → Startup and Shutdown → Workspaces`.

 .. image:: images/WorkspaceLauncher.png